-The Affordable Care Act (ACA) has as its primary goal, the creation of value for the patients of our healthcare system.
+The Affordable Care Act (ACA) has as its primary goal the creation of value for the patients of our healthcare system.
 One of the main ways it accomplishes value-based outcomes is driven by incentivizing doctors, hospitals, and healthcare providers to coordinate clinically efficient patient care.
 The healthcare providers become eligible for various (financial and/or other occupationally-based) bonuses when clinical care is delivered effectively with quality outcomes.
-Strategies such as the Bundled Payment Care Initiative (BPCI) and Affordable Care Organizations (ACOs) will emphasize reducing expensive and unnecessary services becoming more cost-effective for patients.
-Hospitals and physicians must meet specific quality benchmarks, which focus on disease prevention, carefully managing patients with chronic diseases and keeping patients healthy.
+Strategies such as the Bundled Payment Care Initiative (BPCI) and Accountable Care Organizations (ACOs) will emphasize reducing expensive and unnecessary services and becoming more cost-effective for patients.
+Hospitals and physicians must meet specific quality benchmarks, which focus on disease prevention, carefully managing patients with chronic diseases, and keeping patients healthy.

-The term ACO was originally coined by researchers and policy experts to describe entities that consist of responsibly integrated healthcare providers that all are working toward achieving a common clinical goal and outcome: efficient, high quality, patient care while utilizing a common clinical pathway that incoporates principles of treament and therapeutic modalities in a multifaceted provider setting.
+The term ACO was originally coined by researchers and policy experts to describe entities that consist of responsibly integrated healthcare providers who all are working toward achieving a common clinical goal and outcome: efficient, high-quality patient care while utilizing a common clinical pathway that incorporates principles of treatment and therapeutic modalities in a multifaceted provider setting.

-There are three core Affordable Care Organizations principles:
+There are three core Accountable Care Organizations principles:

 - Payments linked to improvement in quality and reduced costs

 - Reliable and increasingly sophisticated measurement of performance to support improvement and provide confidence care is improved, and cost savings occur.